Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/scim-api.md

 ### API Usage Limits

 The SCIM API supports 100 requests per minute per organization.
 This restriction can be lifted for burst requests on a per-request basis.
-Please contact the support team or a customer success manager for more information.
+Contact the support team or a customer success manager for more information.

 ## User Routes